-Prior to joining Climate Focus, Stephanie worked with the United Nations to implement a program on reducing deforestation in Indonesia.
-She has also negotiated international climate policy as a Delegate for the Philippine Delegation to the UNFCCC, and advised the Public Ministry in Brazil on ecosystem service valuation and climate change legislation.
-Prior to that, Stephanie consulted Fortune 500 companies and cities on sustainability initiatives and climate policies as a Program Manager with The Climate Group in New York.
+Previously, Stephanie was a researcher at the University of Virginia investigating biosphere-atmosphere dynamics, land-based climate mitigation and the terrestrial carbon sink’s response and feedback to climate change.
+Prior to that, Stephanie worked with the United Nations to implement a program on reducing deforestation in Indonesia, negotiated international climate policy as a Delegate of the Philippines to the UNFCCC, advised the Public Ministry in Brazil on climate change legislation, and consulted Fortune 500 companies on sustainability initiatives and climate strategies with an NGO, The Climate Group.

 Stephanie holds a Ph.D. in Environmental Sciences from the University of Virginia, a M.E.M. in Ecosystem Science and Conservation from Duke University and a B.A. from San Diego State University.